 Business coach Nadia Finer reveals how business owners can work from home, in the time they have available while expanding their network and maximizing profits.
 Work smarter, adapt your audience, find new revenue streams, tweak your business model, and get clever with pricing, sales, and marketing.
 With Nadia’s help, anyone can follow the five simple steps to create a Little Big Business that fits into their life.

 50: Make Work Great: Super Charge Your Team, Reinvent the Culture, and Gain Influence One Person at a Time

 Whether you’re a mid-level manager or a senior executive, Make Work Great offers the blueprint for building a positive, motivating, and productive workplace in any kind of organization.
-In this definitive guide for today’s multicultural, decentralized business environment, Ed Muzio, award-winning author, internationally recognized workplace improvement expert, and consultant, delivers state-of-the-art analysis, advice and guidance, and scores of team-building and motivation exercises that you and your staff can do in ten minutes a day—without disrupting routines or interrupting important business.
-As a leader, you’ll improve morale, efficiency, build a strong business culture, and allow your business to thrive under any circumstances.
+In this definitive guide for today’s multicultural, decentralized business environment, Ed Muzio, award-winning author, internationally recognized workplace improvement expert, and consultant delivers state-of-the-art analysis, advice, and guidance, and scores of team-building and motivation exercises that you and your staff can do in ten minutes a day—without disrupting routines or interrupting important business.
+As a leader, you’ll improve morale, and efficiency, build a strong business culture and allow your business to thrive under any circumstances.

 I hope you found the resources you need to push yourself even further than before.
+These are the 50 must have books for small businesses and entrepreneurs.
 There’s no universal method for running a small business, but with this wealth of knowledge, you’ll surely find everything you need to take yourself to the next level—and beyond.
 Make the most of your newfound knowledge.
 Be confident, be patient, be passionate, and remember: Everyone starts small.